Everything you need to know about Psoriasis

 - Cleansing and detoxing your digestive system regularly to eliminate food residues, using one of the teas or internal cleansers available from your local health food store or pharmacy.

 - Working on stress management because stress can play a big part in psoriatic outbreaks.
 It is thought that stress hormones may stimulate an already over active immune system, leading to more itching.
 Meditation, learning to relax, gentle exercise and yoga are all effective stress relievers.
 Some people find regularly listening to classical or any soothing music helps.

-- Exercising frequently as this will help those stress levels and your immune system making you healthier all round.
+- Exercising frequently will help those stress levels and your immune system making you healthier all round.
 Choose the type of exercise that you will find enjoyable to keep up and don't forget that quick lukewarm shower and moisturizing straight afterwards if you have got at all hot and sweaty.